Session Listing

 Presenter:

-Adrienne D Carrera Henze, MS, DrPH Student
+Adrienne D. Carrera Henze, MS, DrPH Student

-Adrienne D Carrera Henze, MS, DrPH Student
+Adrienne D. Carrera Henze, MS, DrPH Student

 Assistant Director, Community Initiatives & Project Director, Opioid Treatment & Recovery Services

-University Health
+University Health System

 Leveraging Managed Care Protocols and Clinical Analytics to Understand and Manage the Cost of the Uninsured